FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/skupriceid.md

 The SkuPriceId column adheres to the following requirements:

 * SkuPriceId MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider publishes a SKU price list.
-* If present, the column adheres to the following additional requirements:
+* If present, SkuPriceId adheres to the following additional requirements:
   * SkuPriceId MUST be of type String.
   * SkuPriceId MUST conform to [String Handling](#stringhandling) requirements.
   * SkuPriceId MUST be null if [ChargeCategory](#chargecategory) is "Tax".